 NOTE 3—If a non-AP STA responds to a Trigger frame from an AP with which it is not associated through the UORA procedure, the method to identify that a NAV was set by a frame originating from the AP sending the Trigger frame is implementation specific.
 For example, the non-AP STA can save the TXOP holder address and match the saved TXOP holder address with the TA field of the Trigger frame.

 For a non-AP STA that is solicited by a Trigger frame for transmission, the indication of the virtual CS is described as follows.
-If no NAV is considered, then the virtual CS indicates idle.
-If all NAVs that are considered have their NAV counter equal to 0, then the virtual CS indicates idle.(#24232) Otherwise, the virtual CS indicates busy.
+If the non-AP STA does not consider any NAV, then the virtual CS indicates idle.
+If all NAVs that the non-AP STA considers have their NAV counter equal to 0, then the virtual CS indicates idle.(#24232) Otherwise, the virtual CS indicates busy. (#25070)

 (… existing texts….)